 1967 sees Doxa partner with Rolex.
 As a result, the Doxa SUB 300T Conquistador becomes the first timepiece to feature a Helium Release Valve.

 The Conquistador, even today is amongst the most sought-after vintage dive watches.

 While the sixties offered the brand shining moments in its history, the following decades would prove to be tricky.
 The arrival of the Quartz era shook the Swiss watchmaking industry to its very foundations.
 However, Doxa would persevere through the turbulent times.
 The last decade of the 1900s saw another major chapter in Doxa history.

-Looking to build on the brand’s iconic collections and enduring legacy, the Jenny family acquired Doxa in 1997.
-Established in the watchmaking industry for four generations, the Jenny Family clearly revered the brand’s history and stature.
+Looking to build on the brand’s iconic collections and enduring legacy, the Jenny family, acquired Doxa in 1997.
+Established in the watchmaking industry for four generations, the Jenny Family revered the brand’s history and stature.
 The takeover, in essence, was a testament to the brand’s success.
 After that, the brand finds a new home in Biel, Switzerland.
 The brand appoints Romeo F. Jenny as the new CEO to direct the company towards the future.